cscorley/dissertation/chapters/4_dit/1_method.md

 added or removed, while ignoring context words.

 The right side of Figure \ref{fig:changeset-flt} illustrates the retrieval process.
-Like in Section \ref{flt-approach}, the key intuition to our methodology is that a topic model such as LDA or LSI can infer *any* document's topic proportions regardless of the documents used to train the model.
+Like in Section \ref{sec:flt-approach}, the key intuition to our methodology is that a topic model such as LDA or LSI can infer *any* document's topic proportions regardless of the documents used to train the model.
 In our approach, the seen documents are changesets and the unseen documents are the